RasaHQ/rasa/docs/pipeline.rst

           # when retrieving word vectors, this will decide if the casing
           # of the word is relevant.
 E.g. `hello` and `Hello` will
-          # retrieve the same vector, if set to `False`.
+          # retrieve the same vector, if set to `false`.
 For some
-          # application and models it makes sense to differentiate
+          # applications and models it makes sense to differentiate
-          # between these two words, setting this to `true`.
+          # between these two words, therefore setting this to `true`.
-          ignore_casing: true
+          case_sensitive: false

 intent_featurizer_mitie